Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Introduction

 Human quantification is, thus, a very intricate linguistic and cognitive phenomenon, and the subpar performance of the models could stem from many different sources, ranging from a failing to replicate the logical meaning of the quantifiers, their contextual thresholds, generic interpretations, their ordering into scales, humans numerosity estimation skills, etc.

 Moreover, the extent to which the reported problems on quantification are model-specific has not been systematically tested.
 In particular, no study has compared the quantifier usage across models with different numerical skills.
-Given that human quantification is directly link to numerical cognition and symbolic thought, by studying the performance of models with different mathematical abilities, a better understanding of the link between the two domains in the models' architecture can be obtained.
+Given that human quantification is directly link to numerical cognition and symbolic thought, by studying the performance of models with different mathematical abilities, a better understanding of the link between the two domains can be obtained.

-Lastly, all previous literature on quantification in (M)LLMs has focused on the English language, raising the question of whether the empirical picture from this language obtains global support.
+Lastly, all previous literature on the interpretation of quantification in (M)LLMs has focused on the English language, raising the question of whether the empirical picture from this language obtains global support.
 Studying the performance across typological diverse languages as well as languages from the same linguistic family is a necessary step to further our understanding regarding whether MLLMS posses a centralized conceptual representation that is externalized in many languages (as multilingual humans do), or whether there are language-specific neurons/linguistic maps for each language (family) \citep{tang2024language,wang2025}.
+Previous work has shown that syntactic information is encoded in specific circuits and model units \citep{ferrando2024}, and some of these (e.g., agreement phenomena) show partial overlap cross-linguistically in a sample of 57 languages \citep{kryvosheieva2025}.
+The extent to which these generalizations also hold in the semantic domain has, so far, not been explored.